Some of the 120 migrants who recently arrived in Denver planned the trip themselves through social media

-Some of the roughly 120 migrants who arrived in downtown Denver in recent days planned the trip themselves through social media, Denver city leaders said Thursday, pledging to help them find long-term shelter.
+Some of the roughly 120 migrants who arrived in downtown Denver in recent days used social media to plan the trip themselves, Denver city leaders said Thursday as they pledged to help the people find long-term shelter.

-The city is still trying to learn more about an uptick of recent migrants to the city — including the origin point of a bus that delivered roughly 90 people Monday night — but said it has ruled out speculation the migrants were sent here by another state’s governor.
+The mayor’s deputy chief of staff said the migrants were not sent to Colorado by another state’s governor.
+Officials, however, are still trying to learn more where the migrants came from, including the origin point of a bus that delivered roughly 90 people to the city Monday night.

 “There was sort of an informal gathering on social media among those folks themselves,” said Evan Dreyer, the Denver mayor’s deputy chief of staff.
 “This does not appear to be anything that was organized by another government entity to direct people to Denver.
 We do not think that was the case — no evidence of that.”

-Note: CORRECTION: This story was updated at 3:40 p.m. on Thursday, Dec.
-8, to correct the spelling of Jill Lis’ name.